 Here's how a direct notification can look:

-As mentioned above, if public objectives are created within Small Improvements, you have the option to have notifications appear in your dedicated Slack channel.
-Though a good way to keep up awareness of colleague goal setting, it is entirely possible to just use the messages piece when working with Slack.
+When public objectives are created within Small Improvements, you have the option to have notifications appear in your dedicated Slack channel.

-A recently released improvement.
-We've updated the notifications ability to include when peer feedback is released.
-Depending on who it is released to of course, this applies to all types of 360 cycles.
-If there is no timeline milestone to designate a release date, a notification will appear for the reviewee (or manager, if the reviewee is restricted from seeing the feedback) whenever the reviewer elects to share.
+You can notify Slack users when 360° Feedback is released.
+Depending on who it is released to, of course, this applies to all types of 360 cycles.
+If the release isn’t tied to a deadline, a notification will appear for the reviewee (or manager, if the reviewee is restricted from seeing the feedback) whenever the reviewer decides to share.